shiv4321/Puzzle_calculator/README.md

 This error is often irrelevant and can be safely ignored.
 The app should continue to function properly, and you can proceed to use it without any issues.

+## Live App
+You can access the live app here:shiv4321-puzzle-calculator-calculator-ldzlmu.streamlit.app

 ## Contributions